-111. Concerns over the effect of climate change on fungi and host specific interactions were mentioned previously in this document.
+117. Concerns over the effect of climate change on fungi and host specific interactions were mentioned previously in this document.
 Moretti et al., (2019) provided a narrative review on the potential emerging mycotoxin risks under a climate change scenario in Europe.
 It was hypothesised that the contamination risk of aflatoxin (produced by Aspergillus flavus) in maize in South and Central-Europe will extend to new regions in the next 30 years.
-The Fusarium spp. species profile on wheat are also hypothesised to change in Northern, Central and Southern-Europe.
+The Fusarium spp. profile on wheat is also hypothesised to change in Northern, Central and Southern-Europe.
 It is unknown whether these changes will be similar across these regions.
 As a result, new combinations of mycotoxins/host plants/geographical areas may arise.
-It was recommended by Moretti et al., (2019) that developments of new diagnostic tools, a deeper knowledge of both biology, and genetics of toxigenic fungi may be required.
+It was recommended by Moretti et al., (2019) that developments of new diagnostic tools, and a deeper knowledge of both biology, and genetics of toxigenic fungi may be required.

-112. Co-exposure to mycotoxins from breast milk and infant formula may also need to be considered in infants and young children.
+118. Possible co-exposures to mycotoxins from breast milk and infant formula also need to be considered in infants and young children.
 Several publications have already considered this as a potential risk.
-For example, Ortiz et al., (2018) have investigated the multiple mycotoxin exposure of infants and young children (0-23 months) via breastfeeding and complementary/weaning foods consumption in Ecuadorian highlands and Braun et al., (2020) whom performed a longitudinal assessment of mycotoxin co-exposures in exclusively breastfeed infants in Austria.
+For example, Ortiz et al., (2018) have investigated the multiple mycotoxin exposure of infants and young children (0-23 months) via breastfeeding and complementary/weaning foods consumption in Ecuadorian highlands and

+Braun et al., (2020) performed a longitudinal assessment of mycotoxin coexposures in exclusively breastfed infants in Austria.